natgo/wt-wiki-scraper/wikitext-transpiled/helicopter/Mi-4AV.md

 * Falanga missiles can outrange cannon-based SPAA.
 * 12.7 mm turret machine gun can be fired in the ATGM shooter view.
 * Relatively durable airframe.
+* Comes with ATGM stock not requiring it to be researched like other starter helicopters

 '''Cons:'''